hiramsoft/es6-ng-twbs-gulp-start/readme.md

 Behind the scenes, gulp is following the instructions from [JSPM](http://jspm.io).
 As of Q2 2015, it looks something like this:

 1. Run `jspm bundle-sfx app/bootstrap`
-2. Run a bunch of gulp plugins to compile the less, sass, html, swig templates, etc
+2. Run a bunch of gulp plugins to compile the less, sass, html, Swig templates, etc
 3. Change the includes on index.html to the resulting 'build.js' file

 Why does this exist?